SebMZI/SebMZI/README.md

 ### :man_technologist: About Me :
 I am a Frontend Developer in learning <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from France 🇫🇷.

-- :telescope: I’m learning to be a Frontend Developer with <a href="https://openclassrooms.com/fr/">OpenClassrooms</a>.
+- :telescope: I’m learning to be a Web Integrator / Frontend Developer with <a href="https://openclassrooms.com/fr/">OpenClassrooms</a>.

 - 🌱 I’m currently learning React.